 The good news is, auto-darkener tech is much faster than your hands in a manual flip-down scenario.
-But depending on the helmet you choose, the lens reaction time, or the amount of time that elapses between arc sensing and activation can vary widely.
-Widely in terms of thousandths of a second though.
+But depending on the welding helmet you choose, the lens reaction time or the amount of time elapsed between arc sensing and activation can vary widely.
+Widely in terms of thousandths of a second, though.

 Switching speeds – which is how quickly the shade changes – also vary, but it will happen so fast, your eye won’t be able to tell the difference between one reaction time and another if the reaction times are less than 200 microseconds.

 How to Tell If the Lens Is Not Working

 You can normally tell if the sensors and electronics don’t work properly as you will see a very bright flash when you start to weld.
 It’s still safe to use because of the passive UV/IR filters in the lens.